This post may contain affiliate links.

 Something to DO: Try a few chemistry experiments

 Something to READ: Harry Potter and the Sorcerer’s Stone by J.K.
-Rowling (or any of the Harry Potter series)
+Rowling (This book is pretty long.
+We chose to listen to it on cd.)

 Theme: Outer Space